I think you’ll figure out what happens in this episode pretty fast. I say it over and over.

-The tearing was immediate but it wasn’t enough to sever the bone.
+The tearing was immediate, but it wasn’t enough to sever the bone.
 The blood kicked up in my face and everywhere else.
-I tried to get control of my mind but it was racing.
+I tried to get control of my mind, but it was racing.
 My left arm was limp at my side, useless, but not amputated.
 I screamed again and pressed my arm into the blade.
 I made some progress, but it was still hanging on.
 The body seems so fragile most of the time.
 We are frail sacks of blood that can be knocked over dead by the slightest thing.
 But now my body was a warrior.
 It wasn’t going to let something as insignificant as a sawblade keep it down.
 I hated how resilient I was.

 I felt relief immediately.
-Arms are heavy when they aren’t being used and the surreal feeling of the dead arm was almost as horrible as the sensation of the amputation.
+Arms are heavy when they aren’t being used and the surreal feeling of the dead arm was almost as horrible as the sensation of amputation.
 I rushed over to the blowtorch and tried my best to burn the wound closed, but it was not as simple to do one-handed as I had hoped.
-I hadn’t practiced this and I was regretting it now.
+I hadn’t practiced this, and I was regretting it now.
 I trudged over to the phone, stopped the recording, and sent it in a text message to the WOE.BEGONE gamerunners.
 I smudged my own blood all over the screen.
 I could see my fingerprints, mirror images to the ones that were lying dead on the floor.
-Everything was going dark.

-I woke up an hour and a half later and my whole left arm was dead asleep.
+I woke up an hour and a half later and my whole left arm was dead… asleep.
 I had been laying directly on it in my bed and had pinched the nerve that gives it feeling.
 I rolled over and groggily flopped it free from under me.
 This had happened to me a few times before and it usually took a couple minutes for it to come back to life.
 It would hurt in the process, too.
 Ugh.

 It took a minute for reality to hit me, but I was so relieved when it did.
 I got up and went to my living room only to see that my contraption was no longer there.
 The video and the text message were not there.
 Matt’s new phone number was still in my phone.
 Proverbial bullet dodged.
 My brain was still panicky and likely traumatized, but I had two functioning arms.
 That’s my second prize, by the way: continuing to have two functioning arms.
 I told you that the prizes only get worse after the first one.
 I was so tired.
 I had never needed real sleep as much as I needed it after this incident.

 I had no idea what to make of this.
 This was clearly another player.
 I didn’t tell anyone that I was playing the game so no one else would have contacted me about WOE.BEGONE.
 How did this person get my email address?
 Did he get it from the gamerunners?
 Why would they give it to him?
 And what was up with this screed.
-It sounded almost like Qanon nonsense at points.
+It sounded almost like Qanon nonsense.
 I didn’t know if he was speaking in coded language on purpose or if WOE.BEGONE had just completely fried his brain.
 I wouldn’t be surprised if it had.

 I had a lot of reading to do to try to figure out what was going on in this email.
 I’d start with the easy keywords.
 But one thing stood out to me: